Andrea Bocelli: 2010: Hollywood Walk of Fame and FIFA World Cup

 On 13 July, Montenegrin Statehood Day, Bocelli gave a concert at the seaside resort of Sveti Stefan, in western Montenegro, to mark the Golden Jubilee of the Sveti Stefan Hotel.
-On 14 July, Bocelli gave a concert at the European Parliament's Espace Léopold, in Brussels, Belgium, during "Rome in the heart of the future", an event hosted by the Vice President of the European Parliament for the seventh parliament, MEP, Roberta Angelilli.
+The next day, Bocelli gave a concert at the European Parliament's Espace Léopold, in Brussels, Belgium, during "Rome in the heart of the future", an event hosted by the Vice President of the European Parliament for the seventh parliament, MEP, Roberta Angelilli.
 A screening of the film Homage to Rome, directed by Franco Zeffirelli, who was present during the event, and starring Bocelli, in his cinematographic debut, was shown prior to the special concert.

 On 25 July, Bocelli held the fifth and final edition of the Teatro del Silenzio.
 Bocelli's guests included Spanish Catalan tenor José Carreras, and Italian rock singer Zucchero.
 Sculptures by Swiss artist Kurt Laurenz Metzler, who attended the concert, were exhibited during this year's edition.
 Bocelli was also awarded the Pisano Doc, during the dress rehearsal for the concert, on 24 July, and received the 2010 Premio Lunezia nel mondo, during a private ceremony held on 21 July, for "the musical-literary quality of his songs."
 In September 2010, Bocelli held a concert at the Odeon of Herodes Atticus, in Athens, Greece.
 All proceeds were donated to help cure cancer.
 Bocelli also gave concerts in Cairo, Egypt, in front of the pyramids and the Great Sphinx of Giza, as well as a fundraising concert inside the Duomo di Milano to benefit victims of the 2010 Haiti earthquake.

 As part of the 2010 leg of the My Christmas Tour, Bocelli gave two concerts in The O2 Arena, in London, and the Manchester Arena, in Manchester, and a concert at The O2, in Dublin, in late November 2010.
 His sold-out concert at the O2 in London, was the most attended show in the venue's history, with 16,500 people attending the event.
-In early December, Bocelli gave 6 concerts in the United States.
+In early December, Bocelli gave six concerts in the United States.
 He performed in Madison Square Garden, in New York City, Prudential Center, in Newark, New Jersey, TD Garden, in Boston, Toyota Center, in Houston, Staples Center, in Los Angeles, and the MGM Grand's Garden Arena, in the Las Vegas Strip.

 Bocelli also took part in the Christmas in Washington special on 12 December.
-On 19 December, Bocelli gave a concert, conducted by Claudio Scimone, in the Italian Senate.
+Exactly a week later, he gave a concert conducted by Claudio Scimone, in the Italian Senate.